Paul Goldschmidt Player Props: Cardinals vs. Reds

 Paul Goldschmidt At The Plate

-- Among qualified batters in MLB play, he ranks 29th in batting average, ninth in on-base percentage, and 23rd in slugging.
+- Among the qualified hitters in baseball, he ranks 26th in batting average, 11th in on-base percentage, and 26th in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.